hashicorp/boundary-ui/README.md

 run `yarn doc:toc`.
 Please update the ToC whenever editing the structure of README.

-### Building Core UI for Production
+### Building Admin UI for Production

-See ui/core/README.md Building for Production for more information on how to build the Core UI.
-Be sure to set build-related environment variables as necessary for your target environment, as described in the Core UI readme.
+See ui/admin/README.md Building for Production for more information on how to build the Admin UI.
+Be sure to set build-related environment variables as necessary for your target environment, as described in the Admin UI readme.

-To quickly produce a production build of Core UI, run from this folder:
+To quickly produce a production build of Admin UI, run from this folder:

 ```bash
 yarn install
 yarn build
 ```

-Assets are saved to `ui/core/dist/`.
+Assets are saved to `ui/admin/dist/`.

 #### Building with a Container